symfony-cmf/symfony-cmf-docs/getting-started/routing.rst

 Concept
 -------

-Why a new routing mechanism?
+Why a new Routing Mechanism?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 CMS are highly dynamic sites, where most of the content is managed by the